Loading

 We all love a little indulgence, but not if we think there is a risk that our moment of pleasure has come at the expense of something else.
 From Fairtrade to Rainforest Alliance certified products, consumers are increasingly choosing products that they can feel confident didn’t cost the earth, or the people who produced the taste they love.

-Gabriele Schaper, Key Account Manager
+Maximilian Zach, Global Key Account Manager

 As the only flavor company with its own operations in Madagascar, and thanks to our close working relationship with the farmers who supply our vanilla beans, we can offer our customers natural vanilla flavors that meet these consumer requirements.
 We’re passionately committed to ensuring our entire supply chain is sustainable by 2017, meaning we can continue to produce flavors that meet the needs of everyone involved in their production; from our farmers to consumers.